-Backend will return the list of applicable extensions and to which step they relate to.
+It is the backend who will return the list of applicable extensions to the flow that is being edited.
 Frontend will then load the corresponding step extension from the Extension Catalog, delegating on the code of the extension all the needed custom code to configure that step.

 The Backend relies on a series of configuration metadata catalogs to guide the frontend.

 These catalogs contain:

 - All the information about the available steps

 - When to use each view definition (extensions)

 The backend is the piece that will know what DSLs are supported at any given time.
 You can find more information about adding Domain Specific Languages to Kaoto on the documentation .